dado3212/letterboxd-gaps/README.md

 Still very much WIP.

 TODO:
-- Loading bar for .zip drop too
 - Time estimates for uploading
-- Have a button to select .zip instead of just drag/drop
-- Show some actual text of how to use the website
 - Remove hover animation for list irrelevant options
 - Handle some sort of "watched" affordance for breaking down lists
 - How to handle movie duplicates
-- Fix state memory around multiple interactions
+- Fix state memory around multiple interactions (click to watchlist, countries, click a country, click to close country, toggle female and then toggle off female directors)
 - Protect the raw exec call of process.php

-- Remove single CSV support, only support .zip
-- diary/reviews is slow because name/id isn't indexed
+- Improve hover aesthetics

 - Offset images
 - Set up a cron job to run scrape_countries sporadically